-- Our school understands that poor attendance can be an indicator of concern for pupils with welfare and safeguarding concerns, and thus ensures that information is shared between our attendance officer and DSL.
-Likewise, this school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus, we will follow Kirklees Councils' guidance 'First Day Calling' procedures. - Pupils who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse or neglect.
-Our staff members will follow the Kirklees Council's guidance for schools where pupils absent themselves during the school day and school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future (Appendix 7) - If we have further concerns about your child's truancy, we will follow the West Yorkshire Police Truancy Policy
+Our school recognises that children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines and thus ensures that information is shared between attendance officer and the DSL Likewise, this school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus, we will follow Kirklees Councils' quidance 'First Day Calling' procedures.

+- Pupils who abscond or go missing during the school day are vulnerable and at potential risk of abuse or neglect.
+Our staff members will follow the Kirklees Council's guidance for schools where pupils absent themselves during the school day and school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future (Appendix 9) - If we have further concerns about your child's truancy, we will follow the West Yorkshire Police Truancy Policy